saragarcia-stratio/egeo/.github/PULL_REQUEST_TEMPLATE.md

 ### Tests
 - [ ] Have Tests

+### Other observations
+- Add other information you consider important

 ### ui-base
-- [ ] Launch "npm run check-ui-base" for check sass compile
+- Remember Launch "npm run check-ui-base" for check sass compile if modify ui-base

 ### Post-review reminder
+- Remember reviewer do shipit without +1, it is understood
 - Squash commits
 - Release version in case of breaking changes and notify of all front